Tutorial: Create a business process flow

 Drag the Step component to the stage from the Components tab.

 Select the step, and then set properties in the Properties tab:

-If you want users to enter data to complete a step, select the appropriate field from the drop-down list.
+- If you want users to enter data to complete a step, select the appropriate column from the drop-down list.

-Select Required if people must fill in the field to complete the step before moving to the next stage of the process.
+- Select Required if people must fill in the column to complete the step before moving to the next stage of the process.